October 12, 2022

 Lagoa de Sobrado

-Most of the stores – including the grocery store – were closed for the holiday, but the cafes were definitely open!!
-So I ordered off the menu del dia, asking my waitress for two primeros (first courses) so that I could eat a vegetarian meal of Russian salad and lentil soup.
+Most of the stores, including the grocery store, were closed for the Spanish holiday, but the cafes were definitely open.
+So, I ordered off the menu del día, asking my waitress for two primeros (first courses) so that I could have a vegetarian meal of Russian salad and lentil soup.

-Ensalada Rusa was a dish I hadn’t ordered once on this Camino, even though I knew from my last trip through Spain that I’d definitely enjoy it.
+Ensalada Rusa is a dish I haven’t ordered once on this Camino.
 It’s the generic name the Spanish people give to potato salad, but the exact combination of ingredients of the dish varies by restaurant.

-In today’s case, my Russian salad it was a mixture of potato salad, egg salad, and tuna salad with some peas thrown in for good measure.
+In today’s case, my Russian salad was a combination of potato salad, egg salad, and tuna salad, with some peas added for good measure.
 It’s actually much tastier than it sounds.
-And the dish much drier than you might expect because the Spanish use far less mayonnaise than most American versions of these three salads.
+The dish is much drier than you might expect, as the Spanish use far less mayonnaise than most American versions of these three salads.

 Ensalada Rusa